archival-IIIF/server/readme.md

 - `IIIF_SERVER_ELASTICSEARCH_URL`: URL of the ElasticSearch indexer
 - `IIIF_SERVER_ELASTICSEARCH_USER`: Username of the ElasticSearch indexer if authentication is enabled
 - `IIIF_SERVER_ELASTICSEARCH_PASSWORD`: Password of the ElasticSearch indexer if authentication is enabled
+- `IIIF_SERVER_ELASTICSEARCH_INDEX_PREFIX`: The text placed in front of the indices 'items' and 'texts'.
 - `IIIF_SERVER_REDIS_VOLATILE_DISABLED`: Turn Redis volatile server on/off (Sets up caching)
 - `IIIF_SERVER_REDIS_VOLATILE_HOST`: Host of the Redis caching server
 - `IIIF_SERVER_REDIS_VOLATILE_PORT`: Port of the Redis caching server